-16 or more
+33 degree.

-- 1 (b) As used in this subsection, the column headings "BA+(N)" refer 2 to the number of credits earned since receiving the baccalaureate 3 degree. - 4 (c) For credits earned after the baccalaureate degree but before 5 the masters degree, any credits in excess of forty-five credits may be 6 counted after the masters degree.
-Thus, as used in this subsection, 7 the column headings "MA+(N)" refer to the total of: - (i) Credits earned since receiving the masters degree; and - 9 (ii) Any credits in excess of forty-five credits that were earned 10 after the baccalaureate degree but before the masters degree. - (5) For the purposes of this section: - (a) "BA" means a baccalaureate degree. - (b) "MA" means a masters degree.
+(c) For credits earned after the baccalaureate degree but before the masters degree, any credits in excess of forty-five credits may be counted after the masters degree.
+Thus, as used in this subsection, the column headings "MA+(N)" refer to the total of:

+(i) Credits earned since receiving the masters degree; and

+6 (ii) Any credits in excess of forty-five credits that were earned 7 after the baccalaureate degree but before the masters degree.

+(5) For the purposes of this section:

+(a) "BA" means a baccalaureate degree.

+10 (b) "MA" means a masters degree.

-- (c) "PHD" means a doctorate degree. - 15 (d) "Years of service" shall be calculated under the same rules 16 adopted by the superintendent of public instruction. - 17 (e) "Credits" means college quarter hour credits and equivalent 18 in-service credits computed in accordance with RCW 28A.415.020 and 19 28A.415.023. - (6) No more than ninety college quarter-hour credits received by any employee after the baccalaureate degree may be used to determine compensation allocations under the state salary allocation schedule and LEAP documents referenced in this part V, or any replacement schedules and documents, unless: - (a) The employee has a masters degree; or - 26 (b) The credits were used in generating state salary allocations 27 before January 1, 1992. - 28 (7) The salary allocation schedules established in this section are 29 for allocation purposes only except as provided in RCW 28A.400.200(2). - 30 Sec.
-504. 2011 1st sp.s. c 50 s 504 (uncodified) is amended to 31 read as follows: - 32 FOR THE SUPERINTENDENT OF PUBLIC INSTRUCTION--FOR SCHOOL EMPLOYEE 33 COMPENSATION ADJUSTMENTS - The appropriation in this section is subject to the following conditions and limitations:
+11 (c) "PHD" means a doctorate degree.

+12 (d) "Years of service" shall be calculated under the same rules13 adopted by the superintendent of public instruction.

+14 (e) "Credits" means college quarter hour credits and equivalent 15 in-service credits computed in accordance with RCW 28A.415.020 and 16 28A.415.023.

+17 (6) No more than ninety college quarter-hour credits received by 18 any employee after the baccalaureate degree may be used to determine 19 compensation allocations under the state salary allocation schedule and 20 LEAP documents referenced in this part V, or any replacement schedules 21 and documents, unless:

+22 (a) The employee has a masters degree; or

+(b) The credits were used in generating state salary allocationsbefore January 1, 1992.

+(7) The salary allocation schedules established in this section are for allocation purposes only except as provided in RCW 28A.400.200(2).

+27 Sec.
+504. 2011 1st sp.s. c 50 s 504 (uncodified) is amended to 28 read as follows:

+FOR THE SUPERINTENDENT OF PUBLIC INSTRUCTION--FOR SCHOOL EMPLOYEE COMPENSATION ADJUSTMENTS districts that are not grandfathered to receive salary allocations above the statewide salary allocation schedule, and to certain grandfathered districts to the extent necessary to ensure that salary allocations for districts that are currently grandfathered do not fall below the statewide salary allocation schedule.

+32 The appropriation in this section is subject to the following 33 conditions and limitations:

 (1)(a) Additional salary adjustments as necessary to fund the base salaries for certificated instructional staff as listed for each district in LEAP Document 2, defined in section 504(2)(b) of this act.
-Allocations for these salary adjustments shall be provided to all districts that are not grandfathered to receive salary allocations above the statewide salary allocation schedule, and to certain grandfathered districts to the extent necessary to ensure that salary allocations for districts that are currently grandfathered do not fall below the statewide salary allocation schedule.
+Allocations for these salary adjustments shall be provided to all